|

 The country has an area of 19,730 square miles and a population of

-approximately 4.25 million, according to the National Institute of Census and Statistics.
-According
+approximately 4.3 million in 2010, according to the National Institute of Census and Statistics.

 religion, and 1.8% said they belonged to "another religion."

-Catholicism.
-About 18% belong to non-Catholic Christian churches (Orthodox,
+About 18% belong to non-Catholic Christian churches (Orthodox, Protestant and others).

-These studies seem to indicate that the Protestant population in Costa Rica has reached
+These studies indicated that the Protestant population in Costa Rica had reached

 The largest Protestant denominations are: the Assemblies of God, the General